 How Does the L-1 Visa Work?

-The L-1 visa is an employment-based nonimmigrant classification that allows a multinational organization to transfer a foreign professional employee from any of their offices overseas to the United States.
+The L-1 visa is an employment-based nonimmigrant classification that allows a multinational organization to transfer a foreign professional employee from any of its offices overseas to the United States.
 To qualify for this work visa, you must have worked for the foreign parent, subsidiary, branch, or subsidiary of the organization for at least one of the last three years.

 The L-1 visa is in two categories, namely L-1A Intracompany Transferee Executive or Manager and L-1B Intracompany Transferee Specialized Knowledge.
-It is a dual intent that allows qualified applicants to adjust their nonimmigrant status to immigrant status and gain lawful permanent residence with the United States green card.
+It is a dual intent visa that allows qualified applicants to adjust their nonimmigrant status to immigrant status and gain lawful permanent residence with the United States green card.

-L-1 Visa Taxation
+L-1 Visa Taxation Background

-All non-U.S. citizens and non-U.S. permanent residents are generally required to pay tax on the money earned while working in the United States.
+All non-U.S. citizens and non-U.S. permanent residents are generally required to pay taxes on the money earned while working in the United States.
 This is officially known as the U.S. Effective Connected Income.
 However, for those who have resided in the U.S. long enough to meet the Substantial Resident Test, the Internal Revenue Service (IRS) will tax them on their worldwide income.

 Worldwide income is an aggregation of your foreign and domestic income.
 Foreign, from the IRS standpoint, means any place outside of the United States.
 This may be in your home country or some other country.
 So, as an L-1 visa holder, you will be seen as a U.S. resident for tax purposes as long as you meet the substantial presence test.